DESI constraints on two-field quintessence with exponential potentials: Introduction

 In higher-dimensional gravitational theories, such as Kaluza-Klein and supergravity theories, exponential potentials for scalar fields often emerge from the curvature of internal spaces associated with the geometry of extra dimensions \cite{Green:1987sp,Olive:1989nu,Bergshoeff:1996ui}.
 Moreover, exponential potentials can arise in gaugino condensation as a nonperturbative effect \cite{deCarlos:1992kox} and in the presence of supergravity corrections to global supersymmetric theories \cite{Copeland:2000vh}.
 To realize cosmic acceleration, the slope of the potential $V(\phi)=V_0 e^{-\lambda \phi}$ should lie within the range $|\lambda|<\sqrt{2}$, where we have adopted units in which the reduced Planck mass $M_{\rm pl}$ is set to unity.
 However, the slope of the potential predicted by the aforementioned theories typically falls within the range $|\lambda| \gtrsim 1$, which makes it challenging to realize sufficient late-time cosmic acceleration using a single-field exponential potential.
 In string theory, the swampland conjecture \cite{Obied:2018sgi,Ooguri:2018wrx} also states that the slope of the scalar potential must satisfy the bound $\left| V_{,\phi} \right / V| > \mathcal{O}(1)$, where $V_{,\phi}= {\rm d} V/{\rm d} \phi$.

 In higher-dimensional theories, multiple scalar fields often appear, such as moduli fields associated with the sizes of compactified dimensions.
 Even if each individual field has a potential too steep to drive cosmic acceleration on its own, acceleration can still be achieved through the collective dynamics of multiple fields.
 This mechanism was first recognized in the context of inflation \cite{Liddle:1998jc}, in models involving a sum of exponential potentials of the form $\sum_{i=1} V_i e^{-\lambda_i \phi}$.
-A more detailed discussion of other two-field models, motivated by heterotic string theory, was presented in Ref.~\cite{Akrami:2018ylq}.
+A more detailed discussion of other two-field models, motivated by heterotic string theory, was presented in Ref.~\cite{Akrami:2018ylq}, while they were also considered in the context of cascade inflation in \cite{Ashoorioon:2006wc,Rezazadeh:2022lsf}, where several steep scalar fields with exponential potentials can be mimicked with a scalar field with a shallower potential.
 In the absence of matter, the multiple fields evolve in such a way that their dynamics mimic those of a single-field model with an effective slope $\lambda_{\rm eff}$ satisfying the relation $1/\lambda_{\rm eff}^2= \sum_{i=1} 1/\lambda_i^2$.
 Thus, even if $|\lambda_i| > \sqrt{2}$ for each $i$, the condition for cosmic acceleration, $|\lambda_{\rm eff}| < \sqrt{2}$, can still be satisfied.

 In the presence of a barotropic perfect fluid, the mechanism of ``assisted quintessence'' can also operate to drive late-time cosmic acceleration through multiple scalar fields with independent exponential potentials \cite{Coley:1999mj,Kim:2005ne,Tsujikawa:2006mw}.
 One notable feature of multi-field quintessence is its capacity to induce transient phases of cosmic acceleration \cite{Blais:2004vt,Ohashi:2009xw}.
 This means that the Universe can undergo periods of accelerated expansion that are not permanent.
 Such dynamics are theoretically important, as they offer a possible resolution to the cosmic coincidence problem---that is, why the energy densities of DE and matter are of the same order of magnitude today, despite their different evolutionary histories over cosmic time \cite{Zlatev:1998tr}.
 In models where cosmic acceleration is a transient phase, preceded by scaling radiation and matter eras \cite{Ohashi:2009xw}, the present epoch does not require fine-tuning of parameters to sustain a constant DE density indefinitely, thereby alleviating the coincidence problem.